 Report the number of egg layers and pullets that were on this operation (regardless of ownership) on December 31 in column 2.
 Of the (column 2) egg layers and pullets, report the number owned by this operation on December 31 in column 3.
-Include layers used to produce eggs for item 31 (section H) home consumption, and "yard chickens."
+Include layers used to produce eggs for item 31 (section I-CRR/section H-Oats, Peanuts, Soybeans) home consumption, and "yard chickens."
 Exclude layers from exotic breeds and game birds.